 - They can be destructive if left alone for long periods of time.

-- They might bark and destroy things if left alone or not getting enough exercise.
+- They might bark and destroy things if left alone or if not getting enough exercise.

 - They have prey drive so they might run after a scent or cats.

-- They cannot be used as a service dog.
+- They cannot be used as service dogs.